top of page

 Trent D. Stephens, PhD: I grew up in southern Idaho and graduated from Raft River High School, Malta, Idaho, in 1966.
 I served a mission for The Church of Jesus Christ of Latter-day Saints in Michigan and Indiana (Great Lakes, 1967-1969).
 I attended BYU, where I met the love of my life, Kathleen Brown.
 We have five children and fifteen grandchildren.

 I graduated from BYU in 1973 with a BS in Microbiology and a BS in Zoology.
 I then earned an MS in Zoology from BYU in 1974 and a PhD in Anatomy from the University of Pennsylvania in 1977.
 I completed a post doc in Pediatrics at the University of Washington in 1981 and took a position teaching Anatomy and Developmental Biology in the Idaho Dental Education Program at Idaho State University the same year.
 I retired in 2011 after teaching at ISU for thirty years.
 I was selected as the ISU Distinguished Teacher (1992) and Outstanding Researcher (2000).
 I continue to teach anatomy classes at ISU and other institutions.
+I began teaching Biochemistry at ISU in the Spring semester 2024, and am having a blast teaching a class I had never taught before, but which is my background.

 My research is the study of normal and abnormal biological form, including birth defects, and I have published approximately one hundred papers and books on the subject, including several scholarly works on the relationship between birth defects and medieval beliefs.

-I have authored or co-authored about twenty five books, including several leading-selling Anatomy and Physiology textbooks and the critically acclaimed history of thalidomide, Dark Remedy, the Impact of Thalidomide and its Revival as a Vital Medicine.
+I have authored or co-authored about thirty-five books, including several leading-selling Anatomy and Physiology textbooks and the critically acclaimed history of thalidomide, Dark Remedy, the Impact of Thalidomide and its Revival as a Vital Medicine.
 I am considered one of the world’s leading authorities on thalidomide, and have been invited to speak at several international conferences.
 I have also traveled to several countries to evaluate alleged thalidomide victims who have not been previously identified as such – but now are.

 I have also authored or co-authored four books on the relationship between science and religion: Evolution and Mormonism: a Quest for Understanding, 2001; Who are the Children of Lehi?
 DNA and the Book of Mormon, 2007; The Infinite Creation: Unifying Science and Latter-day Saint Theology, 2020; and The Infinite Fall: A Scientific Approach to the Second Pillar of Eternity, 2021.